PaulKinlan/paul.kinlan.me/content/2017-01-26-loading-web-components.markdown

 that defines and registers the custom element.
 The script file encapsulates the element logic, definition and styling.

-I made one decision early on.
-By including my component the consumer of the custom element should not have un-controlled blocking requests emanate from my element.
+I chose this route because I made one decision early on: By including my component the consumer of the custom element should not have un-controlled blocking requests emanate from my element.
 If something will block the render, then the consumer has decided to do it.
 This means I don't have any external style sheets and I don't have any external JS either.
 I don't include a `<link rel=stylesheet>` in the template and I also don't dynamically fetch a remote file.

 This constraint means that I have to think of a way to embed both the template used in my shadowDOM and they styles too without polluting the global scope.
 I